ucb-bar/hammer/doc/Technology/Tech-json.rst

 Library Setup
 ---------------------------------

 The ``libraries`` key also must be setup in the JSON plugin.
-This will tell Hammer where to find all of the relevant files for standard cells and other blocks for the VLSI flow. :numref:`library-example` shows an example of the start of the library setup and one entry from the ASAP7 plugin.
+This will tell Hammer where to find all of the relevant files for standard cells and other blocks for the VLSI flow.

-.. _library-example:
+Below is an example of the start of the library setup and one entry from the ASAP7 plugin.

 .. code-block:: json

   "libraries": [